Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 ##Likes in comments
 Title says it all.
 New users are going to love seeing that.

+##Contacts search
+Share the user index of a pod with all other pods in the network to improve the people search functionality.

 ##Find people in your area
 Can we do this?
 Would be interesting to see if anyone in your area is on Diaspora.